2+2 (TV channel): History

-The TV channel 2+2 was launched in July 2006 under the name Kino.
-In the summer of 2010 it changed both its name and its positioning.
+The channel launched on 1 July 2006 under the name Kino, taking over the VHF frequency from Gravis-7 (channel 7).
+A full schedule wouldn't be launched until September; during the summer period, the channel's editorial team was preparing its format.
+On 30 August 2010, it changed both its name and its positioning to 2+2, becoming a predominantly male channel.
 During six years of broadcasting the channel's technical penetration in cities with a population of over 50,000 increased from 18.5% to 89.3%, and Ukraine-wide it exceeded 83.7%.
 The channel's share of viewers was 2.7% at prime time (19:00–23:00) and 2.6% over the whole day for an audience aged between 18 and 54 in cities with a population of over 50,000.

 In 2009 the 2+2 TV channel, then using the name Kino, received the award for Best Movie Channel from the specialist magazine Mediasat.

 In 2011 it received the Mediasat award for the Best Regional TV Channel.
+On 5 September of that year, it rebranded.

 In 2012, 2+2 was awarded the title Best Men's Channel by Mediasat, and it also obtained the rights to broadcast UEFA Champions League and UEFA Europa League matches for the season 2012–2015.
 Beginning in the autumn of 2012 live streams of Football Championship of Ukraine, UEFA Champions League and UEFA Europa League games have been made available on the channel's site.